mrgreentech/eslint-config-gametek/README.md

-Sharable linting packages for the Gametek client platform.
+Sharable eslint packages for the Gametek client platform.
 Theres is support for both legacy platform `GFP` and new linting conventions.
-This means that there are linting support for browser, node and test environments and also specialized packages like react, pretterier etc...
+This means that there are linting support for browser, node and test environments and also specialized packages like react, prettier etc...

 # How to use